 the world’s largest registry of pedigreed cats, call for the long, lithe body topped by a tapering wedge shape head.

 Considered to be one of the oldest cat breeds, it is believed that the origin of Siamese cats came from Thailand, formally known as Siam.
-This ancient Asian land is the source of the breed’s name and its more flattering, legendary reference, “The Royal Cats of Siam.”
+This ancient Asian land is the source of the breed’s name and it's more flattering, legendary reference, “The Royal Cats of Siam.”
+It is believed that the cats were sacred and were used as guards of ancient temples.
 Known as Royal points, these cats were honored in such high regard that no one except the King and members of the royal family were permitted to own them.
+It is said that the Royal cat of Siam is a product of a mating between the “Egyptian cat” and “wild cat” of Siam.

 There seems to be some mystery on how the Siamese made it into Western Culture.
 This feline is considered by many to be a “natural” breed, one that developed without the interference of man.
 Pictures of Seal Point appeared in the manuscript "Cat-Book Poems", written in Siam (now Thailand) sometime between 1350 and 1700.